Kuwait mourns Emir Sheikh Sabah, veteran defender of Arab unity

 Sheikh Sabah had ruled the wealthy oil producer and U.S. ally since 2006, and steered its foreign policy for more than 50 years.

 “With hearts filled with pain and sadness for the Kuwaiti people, the Islamic and Arab world and nations of the world, and with faith in the will of God, the cabinet mourns ...
-Sheikh Sabah al-Ahmad al-Jaber al-Sabah who died in the United States on Tuesday at 4 p.m.
-Kuwait time,” the statement said.
+Sheikh Sabah al-Ahmad al-Jaber al-Sabah who died in the United States on Tuesday,” the statement said.

-“In line with the constitution ... the cabinet names Crown Prince Sheikh Nawaf al-Ahmad al-Jaber al-Sabah emir of Kuwait,” it said.

 Sheikh Sabah sought to balance relations with Kuwait’s bigger neighbours - forging close ties with Saudi Arabia, rebuilding links with former occupier Iraq and keeping open dialogue with Iran.